jank-lang/jank-lang.org/resources/src/blog/2023-04-07-ray-tracing.md

 ### First timing results
 I'm ray tracing a tiny image.
 It's only 10x6 pixels.
 However, in order to create this tiny image, we need to cast 265 rays.
-Here's the image (there's a larger one at the end of the post):
+Here's the image:

 <figure>
   <img src="/img/2023-04-07-small.png"></img>